dudleylim/voting-app-frontend/README.md

 basic form validation

 - error msg on wrong login

 - error msg on existing username on signup

 - error msg on blank username/password on signup

 responsive design for thin width displays

 loading component when fetching or running async functions

-fix styling for other browsers (works currently on edge, vote form doesnt work on chrome, idk on other browsers)